rieckpil/progmot/content/post/writing-a-book-remotely.md

 We talked about the sample application, the way we deploy the application, how we wrote the book, gave a feature demo and hit the release button on Leanpub together.

 The recording of this release party is [available on YouTube](https://www.youtube.com/watch?v=oaWEKvVXucU).

+## Organization

+Bi-weekly calls via Zoom to have a mix of a daily, review and planning in a one hour session.

+We were using a basic Trello board with some backlog columns, a In progress and one review column.

+We cross-read all out manuscript and therefore had

+Grammarly was another big help to spot some low hanging typo, grammatical and syntactical issues.

+Pull request via GitHub

+## Incrementally building

+Leanpub is supporting this mode, we can publish work-in-progress version and use a percentage bar to inform potential readers how far we are in the process.

+## Releasing the Book

+Add a basic timeline with our release dates and how far we came.

+The last release was the one that took the longest.
+Before we put the version `1.0` out and mark this eBook as complete on Leanpub, we wanted to polish and proofread the entire book by ourselves.
+This took some additional 2-3 weeks.

+## After

+Live since August 2021.
+Great adoption, we also now have a Slack channel for the community of the eBook.

+Monetary information: We don't get rich.
+It's some additional pocket money for us in the range of $150-300 for each author.

+To increase the visibility of our eBook we included it on Amazon.
+While Amazon's royalty rules are not that optimal compared to Leanpub, we primarly list on Amazon to get in front of more developers.
+Amazon is one of the biggest search interfaces after Google and YouTube.

+We thought about an printed eBook but for now postponed this move as we think that our audience is anyway more interested to read technical books on their devices.

+Some readers even requested more in-depth coverage and hence we decided to build an online course on top of it.

+Given my [existing experience with building and launching technical online courses](https://progmot.com/post/creating-and-selling-my-first-online-course/), this will be a great opportunity to apply my lessons learned from my first courses.

+## About the eBook authors

+### Tom Hombergs

+### Björn Wilsmann

+### Philip Riecks

 ## Tips